Facial Expression Articles & Analysis

 As the Omicron wave finally subsides and coronavirus restrictions are lifted, more and more employers are beginning to bring their employees back to the office.
 For what seems like an eternity but is actually a little over two years, many people worldwide have been working remotely as office buildings, together with schools, were believed to be the prime places for the virus to spread. ...

+Avatars have become a fundamental part of Collaborative Virtual Environments (CVEs).
 They are the visual embodiment of the user and are designed to address key issues in the interaction process between the user and the CVE.
 Giving avatars expressive abilities has been considered essential in computer-human reaction.
-Having an avatar, which has the ability to express facial expressions, as a part of the computer ...
+Having an avatar, which has the ability to express facial expressions, as a part ...